aichaos/rivescript.com/www/try/help.md

 ## Object Macros

-This page uses the JavaScript version of RiveScript and it therefore supports JavaScript object macros.
+This page uses the JavaScript version of RiveScript and it therefore supports JavaScript (and CoffeeScript) object macros.
 Note that these will run from the context of your web browser, so you can't import Node modules like you'd be able to if you were running RiveScript from a Node app.

 Here is an example to get you started.
 Paste this into the text area on the Try Online page: